M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 2 active-X
+Version 9.9 revision 3 active-X
-1. A small bug removed - when a tab follow a else an error happen.
-2. New info.gsbm a beter LIBDIV library

-George Karras, Kallithea Attikis, Greece.
+Fix a bug in Cons() function.

 The fist time you run the interpreter do this in M2000 console: dir appdir$